Wulf2k/DaS-PC-MPChan/Readme.md

 White List
 =========
 DSCM allows you to create a whitelist to only connect with certain players.
+Right clicking on players in the "Active", "Favorite", "Recent", and "DSCM-Net" tabs will allow you to add them to your whitelist by seleteing the add option.
+Additionally, you can add them manually and clear your whitelist from the new whitelist tab, as well as remove them by right clicking and selecting the remove opetion.
+This whitelist tab will create the "whitelist.txt" for you, and delete it if there is nobody on it.

+Manual Creation:
 Create a file called "whitelist.txt" in the same location as your DSCM exe.
 On each line, put in the steam64 ID of a player you want to connect with (including yourself!).
 Save the file, and check the Enable Whitelist button.